paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - Provide translations in JSON

 ^
-On the back end, we will provide some translations for the page in JSON format, and allow the dropdown menu to switch the current language of the app.
+To get to this, we will provide some translations for the page in JSON format, and allow the dropdown menu to switch the current language of the app.

 ---
 [.header: text-scale(2.0)]